-If you’re starting a travel blog, your target audience is people who like to travel.
-If you’re starting a blog running a farm, your target audience is people who also live or run a farm.
+If you’re starting a travel blog, you have a broad target audience is people who like to travel.
+But if you’re starting a blog about budget travel for women, you have a narrow audience of women who like to travel cheap.

 Now, what do these people need from you?